Freight Shipping from Boise to Oakland

 How much does it cost to ship freight from Boise to Oakland?

-Full truckload (FTL) rates from Boise, ID to Oakland, CA currently range from $1,430-$1,762 for a standard dry van load over the 665-mile route.
+Full truckload (FTL) rates from Boise, ID to Oakland, CA currently range $1,430-$1,762 (roughly $2.15-$2.67 per mile over 665 miles).
 LTL shipments typically cost $566-$965 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Oakland?

-Standard FTL transit from Boise to Oakland is approximately 12 hrs by truck over 665 miles.
+Standard FTL transit from Boise to Oakland is approximately 12 hrs by truck over 665 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP Nampa Intermodal to UP Oakland Intermodal Gateway takes 5-7 days but offers significant cost savings.

 What equipment do I need for Boise to Oakland freight?